MikeCook9994/5th-Edition-Hombrew/Subclasses/Fighter/Arcane Martialist.md

 ### Spell Points

 You gain a pool of spell points to fuel your arcane capabilities.
-The number of spell points you have to spend is based on your fighter level, as shown in Spell Points column of the Arcane Martialist Spellcasting table.
+The number of spell points you have to spend is based on your fighter level, as shown in Spell Points column of the `=this.file.name` Spellcasting table.

 Whenever you want to cast a spell, you expend a number of spell points to create a spell slot of a level equal to the number of spell points expended, and then use that slot to cast the spell.
-The maximum spell slot level you can create is indicated in the Max Spell Level column of the Arcane Martialist Spellcasting table.
+The maximum spell slot level you can create is indicated in the Max Spell Level column of the `=this.file.name` Spellcasting table.
 Even though you might have enough points to create a slot above this maximum, you can’t do so.
 Cantrips don’t require slots and therefore don’t require spell points.
 You can’t reduce your spell point total to less than 0, and you regain all spent spell points when you finish a long rest.

 ### Spells Known of 1st-Level and Higher

 You know three 1st-level wizard spells of your choice.

-The Spells Known column of the Arcane Martialist Spellcasting table shows when you learn more wizard spells of 1st level or higher.
+The Spells Known column of the `=this.file.name` Spellcasting table shows when you learn more wizard spells of 1st level or higher.
 Each of these spells must be of a level for which you can create spell slots for.

 Whenever you gain a level in this class, you can replace one of the wizard spells you know with another spell of your choice from the wizard spell list.
 The new spell must be of a level that you can create spell slots for.